liefkeannabelle/61040-assignment3/README.md

 With this augmentation in mind, this is my thought as to how it would manifest on the Task Tackler application itself.
 Alongside the "add dependencies" button when creating a new task, it would provide suggested dependencies.
 The user could then easily click these recommendations and add the relation.
 ![user_interactions](/user_interaction.jpg)

+### Exploring Test Cases
+I started with a few basic test cases (1-3) to ensure that my approach worked when the suggested relationships were very easy.
+I then wanted to consider a few more unique test cases that may cause the LLM to struggle.

+To test a few of these edge cases, I implemented the following test cases:

+4. No relationship between tasks.

+5. Unclear relationship between tasks.

+6. Many relationships with the same task.

 ## Resources